beakerbrowser/beakerbrowser.com/_releases/0-7-10/index.md

 ---
 version: 0.7.10
 releaseDate: December 1, 2017
-size: 79 MB
+size: 80 MB
 layout: release
 ---

-Happy December 1st everybody!
 This release contains a set of fixes which we should've released a week ago, but forgot about.
 Enjoy!

 <h2>Additions</h2>